How to Clean White Crocs: The Expert Guide to Restoring Shine (2026)

 4. Rinse & Dry: Rinse thoroughly with cold water.
 Pat dry with a towel and let them air dry in the shade.

 Retailer Insight: Use a toothbrush for the strap hinges.
 Dirt accumulates there and acts like sandpaper, eventually causing the strap to snap.
+If you’re also dealing with grimy On Cloud shoes, the same gentle-scrub principle applies, though the mesh upper needs a slightly different approach.

 Method 2: The Deep Clean (Baking Soda Paste)